OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 **Ecosystem policy**
 Each repository declares its own license and usage notes in its `README.md`.

+---

-### ✅ Open-Standard Projects
+## ✅ Open-Standard Projects
-**(SSMDE, SSMT, SSM-NET, SSMEQ, SSM-ClockKe, SSM-AIM Mini, SSM-Tweet, SSM-Browse, LAW-0AR)**
+**(SSMDE, SSMT, SSM-NET, SSMEQ, SSM-ClockKe, SSM-AIM Mini, SSM-Tweet, SSM-Browse, LAW-0AR, SSM-Encrypt)**

 These projects are released as **Open Standards**, meaning:

 - free implementation with **no registration or fees**
 - allowed in personal, institutional, research, or commercial systems
-- full permission to modify, extend, or redistribute
+- full permission to **use, modify, extend, integrate, or redistribute**
+- **optional attribution** (recommended but not required)
 - no exclusivity or vendor lock-in
-- formulas, envelopes, lanes, stamps, and manifest-declared logic must remain deterministic and transparent
+- all formulas, stamps, envelopes, and symbolic logic remain deterministic and transparent

-- strictly **observation-only**; Value layer must remain untouched
+**Warranty:**
+These implementations are provided *as-is* under open-standard terms, without warranty of any kind.

-Open-standard projects are designed for **global, frictionless adoption**.
+Open-standard projects are designed for **global, frictionless adoption** across vendors, systems, and jurisdictions.

+--

 ### 📘 Research Frameworks — CC BY-NC 4.0
 All other Shunyaya standards (core symbolic mathematics, theoretical layers, documents, examples) remain under **CC BY-NC 4.0**: